Cross-validation: what does it estimate and how well does it do it?: What prediction error are we estimating?

 which falls between $\err$ and $\err_{XY}$; see Figure~\ref{fig:err_tau_viz} for a visualization.
 This quantity is also considered by \citet{hastie2019surprises} in a high-dimensional regression setting, but to the best of our knowledge has not been considered in the literature on estimation of prediction error.

 While our current focus is on cross-validation, the conclusions hold for a broad class of estimates of prediction error.
-In particular, we consider estimators of prediction error that satisfy the following property: \begin{definition}[Linearly invariant estimator] We say that an estimator of prediction error\\ $\errhat((X_1, Y_1), \dots, (X_n, Y_n), U)$ is \emph{linearly invariant} if
+In particular, we consider estimators of prediction error that satisfy the following property: \begin{definition}[Linearly invariant estimator] We say that an estimator of prediction error\\ $\errhat((X_1, Y_1), \dots, (X_n, Y_n), U)$ is \emph{linearly invariant} if for all $x_i, y_i, u$ we have

-Here $\kappa$ is any $p$-vector and the random variable $U$ is included to allow for randomized procedures like cross-validation, and without loss of generality it is taken to be $\textnormal{unif}[0,1]$ and independent of $(X,Y)$. \end{definition} With OLS fitting, cross-validation satisfies this property: \begin{lemma} When using OLS as the fitting algorithm and squared-error loss, the cross-validation estimate of prediction error, $\errhat^\cv$, is linearly invariant. \end{lemma} Note that linear invariance is a deterministic property of an estimator and does not rely on any distributional assumptions.
+Here $\kappa$ is any $p$-vector and the random variable $U$ is included to allow for randomized procedures like cross-validation, and without loss of generality it is taken to be $\textnormal{unif}[0,1]$ and independent of $(X,Y)$. \end{definition} With ordinary least square (OLS) fitting, cross-validation satisfies this property: \begin{lemma} When using OLS as the fitting algorithm and squared-error loss, the cross-validation estimate of prediction error, $\errhat^\cv$, is linearly invariant. \end{lemma} Note that linear invariance is a deterministic property of an estimator and does not rely on any distributional assumptions.

 Recall from classical linear regression theory that when using ordinary least squares (OLS), the estimated coefficient vector is independent of the residual sum of squares.
 This implies that the sum of squared residuals is independent of the true predictive error.
 It turns out that even further, the CV estimate of error (and all linearly invariant estimates of error) is independent of the true error, conditional on the feature matrix $X$. \begin{theorem} Assume the homoskedastic Gaussian linear model \eqref{eq:linear_model_assumption} holds and that we use squared-error loss.
 Let $\errhat$ be a linearly invariant estimate of prediction error (such as $\errhat^\cv$ using OLS as the fitting algorithm).
 Then,